Kernel Conjugate Gradient Methods with Random Projections: Abstract

 \section{Abstract}

 We propose and study kernel conjugate gradient methods (KCGM) with random projections for least-squares regression over a separable Hilbert space.
 Considering two types of random projections generated by randomized sketches and Nystr\"{o}m subsampling, we prove optimal statistical results with respect to variants of norms for the algorithms under a suitable stopping rule.
 Particularly, our results show that if the projection dimension is proportional to the effective dimension of the problem, KCGM with randomized sketches can generalize optimally, while achieving a computational advantage.
-As a corollary, we derive optimal rates for classic KCGM in the case that the target function may not be in the hypothesis space, filling a theoretical gap. \\ {\bf Keywords:} Learning theory, Conjugate gradient methods, Randomized sketches, Integral operator \\ {\bf Mathematics Subject Classification:} 68T05, 94A20, 41A35
+As a corollary, we derive optimal rates for classic KCGM in the well-conditioned regimes for the case that the target function may not be in the hypothesis space. \\ {\bf Keywords:} Learning theory, Conjugate gradient methods, Randomized sketches, Integral operator, Learning rates \\ {\bf Mathematics Subject Classification:} 68T05, 94A20, 41A35

 \baselineskip 16pt